wahab1436/Enterprise-Scale-HR-Analytics/README.md

 5. Data Quality and Realism Features

-Randomized missingness patterns simulate authentic HR data gaps
+Randomized missingness patterns simulate real HR data gaps

-Outliers and long-tailed distributions reflect real workforce variability
+Outliers and long-tailed distributions reflect realistic workforce behavior

-Multicollinearity intentional for research on feature importance
+Multicollinearity intentionally preserved for feature importance studies

-Non-linear patterns beneficial for gradient boosting and tree models
+Non-linear patterns beneficial for gradient boosting models

-Balanced and imbalanced target distributions for ML robustness testing
+Balanced and imbalanced target scenarios for robust experimentation

 6. File Format

 CSV (comma-separated)

-Encoded for cross-platform compatibility
+UTF-8 encoding

-Ready for ingestion by Python, R, SQL engines, BI tools, and ML frameworks
+Compatible with Python, R, SQL engines, BI tools, and ML frameworks

 7. Ethical Considerations

-This dataset is entirely synthetic and does not represent any real individuals or organizations.
+This dataset is fully synthetic and does not represent any real individuals or organizations.
-It may be freely used for research, experimentation, training, and portfolio demonstrations.
+It is safe for research, experimentation, academic purposes, and portfolio projects.